-140 Children Found To Be Sacrificed in Peru, But Why?
+Hundreds of Children were Sacrificed in Peru, But Why?

-Archaeologists and anthropologists excavating in the north of Peru have made the incredible 600-year-old discovery of more than “140 children, three adults, and at least 200 young llamas” all ritually sacrificed by the Chimú culture.
+Archaeologists and anthropologists excavating in the north of Peru have made the horrifying discovery of more than 227 child burials near Huanchaco.
+This is added to the “140 children, three adults, and at least 200 young llamas” that were found in the Huanchaquito-Las Llamas site in March.
+All were ritually sacrificed by the Chimú culture.

 Map of the north coast of peru showing the extent of the chimú state and the geographic location of the huanchaquito-las llamas site. ( © 2019 Gabriel Prieto et al / Plos ONE )